mryeminaung/todo-app/README.md

 - Vite
 - Tailwind CSS
 - uuid
+- React Icons

 ## Getting Started

-To get started with the Todo List App, follow these steps:
+To get started with the To-do List App, follow these steps:

 ### Prerequisites